Overview

 The Challenge

-Our challenge was to analyze these issues from the outside and design a cohesive, scalable system that could align markets, improve accessibility and support a more unified global experience.
+The challenge was to analyze these issues from the outside and design a cohesive, scalable system capable of aligning markets, improving accessibility, and supporting a more unified global experience.

 Research and Audit Insights